exxonabhijit/master-nx-js-monorepo/README.md

 ## Introduction

 This monorepo contains multiple projects built using various technologies.
 It aims to provide a centralized development environment, enabling code sharing, efficient collaboration, and simplified maintenance.
-The `packages` folder contains reusable UI pages, components, services, and utilities that are commonly used in the apps' projects, making them more efficient.
+The `packages` folder contains reusable UI pages, components, services, and utilities that are commonly used in the `apps` projects, making them more efficient.

 ## Table of Contents